Call around the world for just $90!

 The fact that average wages in 1964 were $2.50 per hour, and that a call cost the equivalent of $94 today, suggests that AT&T's advertisement wasn't aimed at the average consumer.
 Still, the 1964 rates were a bargain relative to the $75 cost of a three-minute trans-Atlantic call in 1927—the equivalent of more than $1,000 today.

 Call volumes in 1964 were as modest as prices were high—the U.S. generated just 20 million minutes of traffic.

 However, falling prices and international migration made international calling a mass market service.
 By 2015, average U.S. international call prices had fallen to less than $0.09 per minute and traffic reached 134 billion minutes.

-Stephan is TeleGeography's VP of Strategy.
-He is responsible for new product development and advises TeleGeography's research teams.
-Stephan launched TeleGeography's WAN Summit conference series.
+Stephan was formerly TeleGeography's VP of Strategy.
+He was responsible for new product development and advised TeleGeography's research teams.